 Chip Mahan is the CEO of Live Oak Bancshares, Inc. (NASDAQ:LOB).
-First, this article will compare CEO compensation with compensation at similar sized companies.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
 Next, we'll consider growth that the business demonstrates.
 And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Chip Mahan's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Live Oak Bancshares, Inc. has a market cap of US$665m, and is paying total annual CEO compensation of US$987k.
-(This figure is for the year to December 2018).
-We note that's an increase of 23% above last year.
+Our data indicates that Live Oak Bancshares, Inc. is worth US$748m, and total annual CEO compensation was reported as US$987k for the year to December 2018.
 While we always look at total compensation first, we note that the salary component is less, at US$511k.
-We examined companies with market caps from US$400m to US$1.6b, and discovered that the median CEO total compensation of that group was US$2.7m.
+When we examined a selection of companies with market caps ranging from US$400m to US$1.6b, we found the median CEO total compensation was US$2.6m.

-The graphic below shows how CEO compensation at Live Oak Bancshares has changed from year to year.
+You can see, below, how CEO compensation at Live Oak Bancshares has changed over time.

 Is Live Oak Bancshares, Inc. Growing?

-On average over the last three years, Live Oak Bancshares, Inc. has grown earnings per share (EPS) by 51% each year (using a line of best fit).
+On average over the last three years, Live Oak Bancshares, Inc. has grown earnings per share (EPS) by 17% each year (using a line of best fit).
 In the last year, its revenue is down 13%.

 Has Live Oak Bancshares, Inc. Been A Good Investment?

 Live Oak Bancshares, Inc. has served shareholders reasonably well, with a total return of 23% over three years.
 But they probably wouldn't be so happy as to think the CEO should be paid more than is normal, for companies around this size.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.